top of page

 In the gardens, dogs must be kept on leads and must be picked up after (obviously!).
 The gardens are lovely to walk round with wide, open paths, areas of woodland, ornamental planting, water features and lovely views.
 If you are visiting with a wheelchair user, or have a buggy to push, there are good paths that are suitable that go round the garden.
 These are shown on a map, which you are given when you enter.
 I live around 20 minutes from Chatsworth so I am a regular visitor, and I still find areas of the garden that I have not visited before.

 The Orangery shop that the tour of the house exits into is not dog friendly, however, dogs are allowed in the Carriage House shop.
 This is the one at the top of the hill (outside the garden perimeter) so they can go in there to spend their pocket money.
 They have a range of dog-related items, from shampoo to Barbour dog coats.
 It also sells Frozzys, the frozen doggy yoghurts that come in a variety of flavours, if you want to treat your dog.
-I took Monty for a walk across the parkland from Carlton Lees along the river to the Carriage house shop last year, for his second birthday, he got a blueberry Frozzy then!
+I took Monty for a walk across the parkland from Carlton Lees along the river to the Carriage house shop one year, for his birthday, he got a blueberry Frozzy then!

 There are various water bowls dotted about to give your dog a drink if they will drink from them.
 Monty prefers muddy puddles, or perhaps if he's feeling posh will have a lap from the cascade, an enormous water feature in the gardens at Chatsworth.
 It is a series of steps down the hillside, with water flowing down it.
 Dogs that enjoy paddling will love playing in there.
 Monty is very much a dog that enjoys keeping his feet on dry ground, but if you have a labrador you might have more luck in getting them in for a splash about.